WeixuanJiang/llm-realtime-image/README.md

 Send a GET request to `/analyze-image` with the image path as a query parameter.

 ### Voice Communication
-Connect to the WebSocket endpoint at `/media-stream` for real-time voice interaction.
+Connect to the WebSocket endpoint at `/media-stream` for real-time voice interaction..

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.